ibm-cloud-docs/cis/security-features.md

 {:deprecated: .deprecated}
 {:generic: data-hd-programlang="generic"}

-# How IBM Cloud Internet Services (CIS) keeps your work secure
+# How IBM {{site.data.keyword.cis_full_notm}} keeps your work secure
 {:#how-cis-keeps-your-work-secure}

-IBM CIS is a globally distributed cloud service that blocks threats and limits abusive bots and crawlers, which can waste your bandwidth and server resources.
-IBM CIS works as a global HTTP(S) reverse proxy and a managed DNS service provider.
+{{site.data.keyword.cis_full}} is a globally distributed cloud service that blocks threats and limits abusive bots and crawlers, which can waste your bandwidth and server resources.
+IBM {{site.data.keyword.cis_short_notm}} works as a global HTTP(S) reverse proxy and a managed DNS service provider.
 Your web traffic is routed through our intelligent global network to optimize both your performance and your security.

 ![security-graphic.png](images/security-graphic.png)